qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ---

-How to solve the problem?

-- Use ID to replace reference.
-  - Arena [slotmap](https://docs.rs/slotmap/latest/slotmap/).
-Slotmap is an array where each element also has a version.
-The key to element is index + version.
-If index is same but version is not same, it will not match.
-  - Hash map, tree map, etc.
 - Use `Arc<QCell<>>` `Weak<QCell<>>`. [qcell - Rust](https://docs.rs/qcell/latest/qcell/).
 QCell has an internal ID.
 QCellOwner is also an ID.
 You can only use QCell via QCellOwner.
 Using it require passing reference to QCellOwner everywhere.

   [GPUI](https://zed.dev/blog/gpui-ownership)'s `Model<T>` is similar to `Rc<QCell<T>>`, where GPUI's `AppContext` correspond to `QCellOwner`.